JoshuaYoshi1922/unit-2-final-project-Joshua-L/README.md

             cards, or playing the main series video games, Pokémon is everything and everywhere.

-- When entering the page, users are greeted with a list of the first 151 Pokemon in a Pokemon style card.
-The card displays the Pokemon's image, pokedex number and some basic information about the Pokmeon like Height, Weight, Type and Moves.
+- When entering the page, users are greeted with a list of the first 151 Pokemon from the Kanto region in a Pokemon style card.
+The card displays the Pokemon's image, pokedex number and some basic information about the Pokmeon like Height, Weight, Type, Moves and Image.
 - Shiny toggle!
 - Users are able to search for their favorite Pokemon by either the name or by the pokedex number of the Pokemon.
 - When a user creates an account, they are able to save and view their favorite Pokemon.
-- Once a Pokemon is marked a favorite, the user is then able to create a comment about why the Pokemon is a favorite, edit and/or delete thecomment.
+- Once a Pokemon is marked a favorite, the user is then able to create a comment about why the Pokemon is their favorite, edit and/or delete the comment.

 Built with a **React + Vite frontend**, a **Java Spring Boot backend**, and a **MySQL database**, Pokemon Orange is a website for every Pokemon fan.

----

 ---